smallpondtom/UniqueKronecker.jl/docs/src/index.md

 # UniqueKronecker.jl

 **UniqueKronecker.jl** is a Julia package for computing non-redundant (unique) Kronecker products of vectors, generalizing to _n_ dimensions and _k_-repeated products.
-It provides utility functions to work with the associated coefficient matrices, enabling conversions between unique Kronecker products and their standard (possibly redundant) Kronecker counterparts.
+It also provides efficient implementations of the Khatri-Rao (column-wise Kronecker) and face-splitting (row-wise Kronecker) products, along with their unique counterparts.
+The package includes utility functions to work with the associated coefficient matrices, enabling conversions between unique and standard products.

 ### What is the Unique Kronecker Product?